Texas Tobacco Enforcement – For Law Enforcement

 Texas Model of Enforcement

-Compliance Education of Tobacco Retailers
+Compliance Education of Cigarette, E-Cigarettes and Tobacco Retailers

 Providing comprehensive merchant education, including information on health effects, before enforcement activity begins will help build support among retailers for enforcing sales restrictions and can deter retailer violations.